Connect with others who understand.

 • Numbness, tingling, or a “pins and needles” feeling

-• Chemo brain (difficulties remembering or focusing)
+• Chemo brain (difficulty remembering or focusing)

 • Mood swings

-• A low sex drive and vaginal dryness
+• Low sex drive and vaginal dryness

 • Menopause symptoms like hot flashes or night sweats, if you have not already gone through menopause